Explore the Jorvik Group

 Please don’t bring any large bags to Barley Hall (maximum size is 38cm x 30cm).
 This is for both security reasons and to help us socially distance groups within the attraction.
 We don’t have any bag storage facilities, but we recommend using Yorbag on High Petergate.

-We are intending to ask visitors to have digital temperature checks before entering the attraction, using a thermal sensor held by staff from a distance.
+We are asking visitors to have digital temperature checks before entering the attraction, using a thermal sensor held by staff from a distance.

 At all times, please remain 2 metres from other visitors.

 We strongly encourage all visitors to wear face coverings throughout their visit.

 We have a full hygiene policy that will be strictly followed by all staff to ensure the highest standards of cleanliness throughout the attraction.
 The entire attraction underwent deep-cleaning and a ‘fogging’ procedure before re-opening, which involves a water-based spray that fully sanitises all surfaces.
 The attraction is thoroughly cleaned daily, and doors and windows will be kept open for ventilation.

 In the admissions area, there will be a member of staff behind a high plastic screen who will introduce you to Barley Hall.